AD | Gifted / Affiliate Links

 Investing in water play games or accessories to help

 If your child is really interested in water play, then you may want to look at investing in water play games or accessories that can be used.
 It might be that you look at the AquaPlay SuperSet where the water can be used as part of a game with boats.
 You could also invest in other things that could be useful for water play, such as a water play tray.
-Many of these have tools that are used when you add water to it and create small waterfalls and changing the way the water looks.
+Many of these have tools that are used when you add water to it and create small waterfalls and change the way the water looks.

 Benefits of children embracing water play